 - Inpatient Treatment — Residential treatment programs are often considered the best option for treating an alcohol use disorder.
 This type of treatment requires individuals to reside at a rehab facility for several weeks or months to give patients the opportunity to focus solely on recovery.
 Various treatment methods are used throughout an inpatient program, including therapies, counseling, and support groups.

 The best treatment option for a person will depend on his or her condition and needs.
-If you are unsure which rehab program you should pursue, an Addiction Campuses’ treatment specialist can help you determine the option you would most benefit from.
+If you are unsure which rehab program you should pursue, an Vertava Health’ treatment specialist can help you determine the option you would most benefit from.

 Types Of Treatment Used In Alcohol Addiction Rehab Programs